wittyCode/ts-orm-benchmark/README.md

 Ideally this will enable people to checkout the repo to their machine, configure the database driver they want to be setup against their local or remote database (first step obviously PostgreSQL since supporting multiple drivers will be more work and I want to finish the different ORMs first)

+The goal is not a benchmark with optimized ORM usage - but instead a benchmark with code implemented following tutorials and then applying code tidyings like extracting stuff into methods to improve readability.
+I do this since this is what I imagine most code to look like: a team learning a new framework/library and using it.
+When you're more experienced you'll probably be able to optimize - but this is not the scope of this benchmark.

 ## On the shoulders of giants

 The idea for this project stemmed from the fact that I could not find a relevant existing benchmark.